 Formal requirements for the text

 If the proposed article is written in English, it should conform to all the requirements provided in the latest edition of the Publication Manual of the American Psychological Association.
 If the proposed article is written in Lithuanian, the requirements of the above-mentioned manual apply with regard to statistical analysis, tables, pictures, quotations, and reference list.
-Submitting the article in Lithuanian the present instruction and the general Lithuanian spelling rules shall be taken into consideration.
+Submitting the article in Lithuanian, the present instruction and the general Lithuanian spelling rules shall be considered.

 References inside the text are handled according to the requirements of the latest edition of the Publication Manual of the American Psychological Association.
 The style of in-text citations is summarized in Table 2.

-The total length of the paper should not exceed 40.000 characters (including spaces, abstracts, tables, bibliographic references, etc.).
+The paper's total length should not exceed 40.000 characters (including spaces, abstracts, tables, bibliographic references, etc.).
 The minimum length – 10.000 characters.
 The manuscript must be printed one-sided on A4 size paper, with 1,5 line spacing, margins no less than 25 mm from each edge.
 Articles not complying with these requirements will not be considered and not reviewed.

 The procedure of Submission and Peer-Review.
-The submissions are made online, on Psichologija Journal website.
+The submissions are made online on the Psichologija Journal website.
 Please make sure that you provide all the required information.

 Every paper is evaluated by two referees chosen by the Editorial Board.
 Referees receive versions without information about the author.
-Reviews are then presented to the authors (without revealing the names of the referees) and, if the reviews are favourable, the authors are expected to revise the papers according to the suggestions and to provide a written explanation of how the suggestions were taken into account.
-The Editorial board, having received the revised papers and written responses to reviews, if needed, may request the referees to evaluate the papers one more time, before making the final decision to publish the paper.
+Reviews are then presented to the authors (without revealing the names of the referees).
+If the reviews are favourable, the authors are expected to revise the papers according to the suggestions and provide a written explanation of how the suggestions were considered.
+The Editorial Board, having received the revised papers and written responses to reviews, if needed, may request the referees to evaluate the papers one more time before making the final decision to publish the paper.

 Requirements for Brief Reports

 Psichologija accepts brief empirical reports written in English only.
 Brief reports aim to stimulate further research in the field.
 Brief reports are relatively short and are useful for scientists with time-sensitive results (for example, those in highly competitive or quickly changing fields).
-Psichologija encourages original and significant empirical contributions, with a preference for work that impacts a certain psychology topic, demonstrate the reliability of the results, represent preliminary findings, or are conducted in small samples.
+Psichologija encourages original and significant empirical contributions, with a preference for work that impacts a certain psychology topic, demonstrates the results' reliability, represents preliminary findings, or is conducted in small samples.

 The following types of studies usually are appropriate for a brief report: